StuyPulse/team694.github.io/sponsors/index.md

 {% endfor %}
 </div>
 ---
-## The Westgate NYC
-Planning on staying a weekend in the Big Apple?
-Stay at [The Westgate NYC](https://www.westgateresorts.com/hotels/new-york/midtown-manhattan/westgate-new-york-grand-central/) Hotel and get easy access to Midtown's world-class hotspots, with an affordable rate in the City that Never Sleeps.

 ## Get Involved!
 We are Stuyvesant High School's award winning FIRST Robotics team.
 FIRST (For Inspiration and Recognition of Science and Technology) is an international, non-profit organization which promotes the spread of science and technology.
 We partner with local businesses, educational institutions and volunteer mentors to cultivate skills in teamwork, strategic thinking, and community outreach.